loopbackio/loopback.io/pages/en/lb4/Introduction-to-LoopBack-Next-development.md

 ### Components and providers

 Component defines a functionality.
-LoopBack Next application can be viewed as a collection of components.
+LoopBack 4 application can be viewed as a collection of components.
 In a component, one or more providers implement the functionality.
 In the Logger provider example below, (a) 'logger' key is  bound to the provider instance when Application is instantiated, and (b) the client is acquiring the logger instance by `app.get('logger')` and using the logger to display the message, 'My application has started.'.
 Please also note that another component, `AuthenticationComponent` is attached to the application.

 Let's take a close look at `LoggerComponent` implementation.
 Please note that the key `logger` is bound to the logger instance.
 With the binding, the client can access the logger instance by `app.get('logger')`.